-Level of Service 2018 - 2020 2018 - 2020 Target 2020 Previous Results # Performance Measure Result Commentary Status Action to Address 2017 2014 2011 2008 Scheme efficiency Independent efficiency assessment to determine losses within the system High rating - Scheme efficiency rated "Medium to High" in a 2004 Audit.
+2021-2023 2024 2022 2023 Previous Results# Level of Service Performance Measure 2021-2023 Target Result Commentary Status Action to Address 2020 2017 2014 2011 Scheme efficiency Independent efficiency assessment to determine losses within the system High rating - Scheme efficiency rated "Medium to High" in a 2004 Audit.
 No subsequent audit has been carried out.
-Unknown Include in review of levels of service - Y Y Y The stockwater race system is managed to an appropriate standard.
-The number of water outages exceeding 24 hours duration Nil 3 properties out of water exceeding 24 hours.
-57 properties reported water outages for 19/20.
-Three of these outages exceeded 24 hours.
-Improvement required.
+Unknown Include in review of levels of service Y Y Y Υ The stockwater race system is managed to an appropriate standard.
+The number of water outages exceeding 24 hours duration Nil 23 The outages were related to the debris blockages following the significant rainfall in July, high winds causing trees to topple in September, damage to the Stoke intake weir in October, managing flows during water restrictions in January / February, race failure in Pesters Road in March and shut down of the intake structure for Improvement required.
 Improve service request reporting to allow better analysis of why performance measures are not met.
+Review contractor reporting at next iteration of contract.
+Nil N N N

-See IP057.
-N N N - The percentage of service requests responded to within 48 hours 100% 97% Seven of the 286 service requests received were not responded to within 48 hours.
-Five were in relation to system failure.
-Two in relation to general enquiries.
+2021-2023 2021-2023 2023 Previous Results# Level of Service Performance Measure Target Result Commentary Status Action to Address 2020 2017 2014 2011 inspection and maintenance in May.
+The percentage of service requests responded to within 48 hours 95% 99% 429 of the 434 service requests received this year were responded to within 48 hours.
+Target reduced in 2021 to 95%.
+See report 200406043184 N N Y - Flooding-Roads No flooding of any road adjacent to a water race None occurred 38 service requests received for flooding roads Flooding of roads can be a result of blocked culverts, high flows due to storm events or flow management.
 Improvement required.
-Target reduced to 95%.
-See report 200406043184 Ν Y - -

-2018 2020 8 - 2020 2018 - 2020 Ince Measure Target 2020 Previous Results# Level of Service Performance Measure Result Commentary Status Action to Address 2017 2014 2011 2008 Flooding-Roads No flooding of any road adjacent to a water race None occurred 20 service requests received for flooding roads Flooding of roads can be a result of blocked culverts, high flows due to storm events or flow management.
-Improvement required.
 Improve service request reporting to allow better analysis of why performance measures are not met.
-See IP057.
-N N N - Flooding-Private property, non threatening No flooding of any property non- threatening to any stock or chattels None occurred 39 service requests received for non- threatening flooding properties Flooding of any property can be a result of blocked culverts, high flows due to storm events or flow management.
+Review performance measure as current reporting includes flood events.
+N N N N Flooding-Private property, non threatening No flooding of any property non-threatening to any stock or chattels None occurred 93 service requests received for non- threatening flooding properties Flooding of any property can be a result of blocked culverts, high flows due to storm events or flow management.
 Improvement required.
 Improve service request reporting to allow better analysis of why performance measures are not met.
+Review performance measure as N N N N

-See IP057. Ν N N - Flooding-Private property, threatening No flooding of any property threatening to any stock or chattels None occurred 9 service requests received for threatening flooding of properties Flooding of any property can be a result of blocked culverts, high flows due to storm events or flow management.
+2021-2023 2024 2022 2023 Previous Results# Level of Service Performance Measure 2021-2023 Target Result Commentary Status Action to Address 2020 2017 2014 2011 current reporting includes flood events.
+Flooding-Private property, threatening No flooding of any property threatening to any stock or chattels None occurred 30 service requests received for threatening flooding of properties Flooding of any property can be a result of blocked culverts, high flows due to storm events or flow management.
 Improvement required.
 Improve service request reporting to allow better analysis of why performance measures are not met.
-See IP057. Ν N Ν - Continuity of supply No closure or blockage of the main stock water race intake None occurred Intake closed for total of 5 days.
+Review performance measure as current reporting includes flood events.
+N N N N Continuity of supply No closure or blockage of the main stock water race intake None occurred Intake closed for total of 5 days.
 Closure due to high flows in the Waimakariri River.
 Intake closed to prevent damage.
 Improvement required.
-Review LoS so issues that cannot be controlled by WIL are excluded Ν Y Y -
+Review LoS so issues that cannot be controlled by WIL are excluded N N Y Y Continuity of supply No blocked intake at the tunnel None occurred Pass Achieved N/A Y Υ Y Y